MicrosoftDocs/biztalk-docs/biztalk/core/walkthrough-publishing-wcf-services-with-the-wcf-netmsmq-adapter.md

  After completing this walkthrough, you will understand how to perform the following tasks:

--   From within [!INCLUDE[vs2010](../includes/vs2010-md.md)], use the **Deploy** command to deploy BizTalk assemblies to a local instance of [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)].
+-   From within Visual Studio, use the **Deploy** command to deploy BizTalk assemblies to a local instance of [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)].
 This creates a BizTalk application that is populated with the assemblies.
 A BizTalk assembly contains resource information such as orchestrations, pipelines, schemas, and maps to be used in a BizTalk solution.

 -   From the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console, configure a WCF-NetMsmq receive location to host the published [!INCLUDE[nextref_btsWinCommFoundation](../includes/nextref-btswincommfoundation-md.md)] service.